tihonove/react-react/README.md

 }
 ```

-To use library just add following import to the beginning of you file:
+To use the library, add the following import at the beginning of your file:

 ```javascript
 import "react-react";